Antergos/TODO/Cnchi/README.md

  - [ ] Discuss/Decide on adding Dash-to-Dock and GNO-MENU extensions to GNOME.
  - [ ] Keyboard Screen - Fix image so it fits without being cut off.
  - [ ] Feature Screen - Entire window shrinks in size causing horizontal scroll bars to show.
+ - [ ] Welcome Screen - Make the progressbar stay hidden.
+It wasn't working on the last attempt.

 ### Complete Test Install For Each Desktop